-This document (retitled from Admission Policy) covers entry to Reception year 2025-26.
+This policy sets out the school's admission arrangements for entry to the school in the academic year 2026-27.
 Welwyn St Mary's Primary School is a Church of England Primary School within the Diocese of St Albans.
 The Governing Body of the School is the Admission Authority and will admit up to the Published Admission Number (PAN) of 60 children into Reception.
 The Governing Body is required to abide by the maximum limits in Early Years Foundation Stages (EYFS) and Key Stage 1 (KS1) classes, of 30 pupils per class.
-The Governors consider that the School should serve the village of Welwyn first and foremost, whilst continuing as a family and church school.
+The school's admission arrangements reflect the Governors' aim that the School should serve the village of Welwyn first and foremost, whilst continuing as a family and church school.
 Please note that the information in this document is correct for the year stated.